 The Open Source Content Marketing Playbook: Lessons from Posthog

-At early to mid-stage open source startups, discovery is the primary challenge.
-Engineers often believe in the “If you build it, they will come” approach to marketing their open source tools.
-However, the reality is that even exceptional open source software needs to be marketed in order for users to find it.
+Discovery is the primary challenge for early to mid-stage open source startups.
+Engineers often believe in the “if you build it, they will come” approach to marketing their tools.
+The reality is different: even exceptional open source software needs marketing for users to find it.

 Start Here: The “Alternatives to X” List

 Don’t overthink it.
-List the main players, be honest about their strengths and weaknesses, and explain where your tool fits in.
+List the main players, be honest about their strengths and weaknesses, and explain where your tool fits.

 Examples: